earthlab/earth-analytics-python-env/README.md

 Run the following lines to build the docker image locally:

 ```
-cd earth-analytics-binder
+cd earth-analytics-python-env
-docker build -t earthlab/earth-analytics .
+docker build -t earthlab/earth-analytics-python-env .
 docker run -it -p 8888:8888 earthlab/earth-analytics

 ```

 3. Run the image.

-To run your earth-analytics image you use the following code:
+To run your earth-analytics image, use the following code:

-`docker run -it -p 8888:8888 earthlab/earth-analytics`
+`docker run -it -p 8888:8888 earthlab/earth-analytics-python-env`

-NOTE: `earthlab/earth-analytics` is the name of this image as built above.
-To view all images on your computer type
+NOTE: `earthlab/earth-analytics-python-env` is the name of this image as built above.
+To view all images on your computer, type
-`docker images -all`
+`docker images --all`

 One you run your image, you will be given a URL at the command line.
 Paste that puppy into your browser to run jupyter with the earth analytics environment installed!!